balderdashy/sails-docs/reference/anatomy/masterList.md

 ### Purpose
 This file adds a few custom methods to socket.io which provide the "built-in" websockets functionality for Sails.

 Specifically, those methods allow you to send and receive socket.io messages to & from Sails by simulating a REST client interface on top of socket.io.
-It models its API after the $.ajax pattern from jQuery you might be familiar with.
+It models it's API after the $.ajax pattern from jQuery which you might be familiar with.

 ### More Info